ilya-palachev/awesome-polyhedra-recovery/README.md

 ## Probing

 Some related works that research probing of convex bodies.
+Probing is equal to support function measurement in the dual space.
+See Greschak's thesis for details.

 |Type|Title|Comment|
 |---|:---|:---|